chaoocharles/2022-Front-End-Web-Developer-Roadmap/README.md

      : [https://youtu.be/gaC-l9MAE9Q](https://youtu.be/gaC-l9MAE9Q)
    - Vercel Official Website: https://vercel.com/

-   _Note that on the above list I din't mention some popular technologies such as SCSS, Next.js and others.
+   _Note that on the above list I didn't mention some popular technologies such as SCSS, Next.js and others.
 I recommend you learn the above first and then you can explore the rest after having a solid understing of the above_